KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Master technicians gathered around this plane for a quick fix and the hangar door was soon opening

 ![](southwest-headquarters-tour-2026/me-sitting-in-front-of-an-engine-fan.jpg)
 Me sitting in front of an engine fan.
 Gently pushing an $80,000 blade with your finger sets tons of engine into motion.
 Within a few feet, temperatures in flight can reach four times that of an oven.
+Holes dampen the sound.
 The swirl shape indicates to onlookers whether the fan is in motion.

 ![](southwest-headquarters-tour-2026/group-photo-in-wheel-wells.jpg)
 Me and a few of my new friends, hanging out in wheel wells.
 A moment we'll never forget.
 Contrary to media reports, this area is not stowaway friendly.